Low thyroid? Keep these 9 foods on your radar

 Drinks containing alcohol and caffeine can affect your thyroid in different ways.
 Alcohol can suppress your thyroid function, especially if you drink it regularly.
 And it’s possible caffeinated beverages can interfere with your body’s ability to absorb your thyroid medication, though research hasn’t completely proven this.

 Since coffee, green tea and alcohol can all irritate your thyroid gland, it’s best to drink them in moderation.
-Maybe keep your coffee intake to one cup in the morning, and save your alcohol consumption for special occasions.
+Consider limiting your coffee intake to one cup in the morning and reserving your alcohol consumption for special occasions.

 Cruciferous and leafy green vegetables